AdrianaSo123/A02/README.md

-# A02
 Tutorial

-1. First down make sure to download Webstorm using this link: https://www.jetbrains.com/community/education/#students
+1. First download Webstorm using this link: https://www.jetbrains.com/community/education/#students
 2. Scroll down to the middle of the page and apply as a student using your student ID
 3. Install Git using this link: https://git-scm.com/downloads (Git should know what type of device you have and download the proper software)
 4. Create a Github account using this link: https://github.com/join
-5. In webstorm create a new project, and press the GIT button on the top of your screen
+5. In webstorm create a new project and press the GIT button on the top of your screen
-6. In order to integrate Github, you need to press "Cmd ," and open the IDE settings
+6. In order to integrate Github, you need to press "Cmd" and "," and open the IDE settings
 7. From here, you can select Version Control and choose Github
 8. Now, press the add button and sign in using your Github account
 9. Everytime you are done working, make sure to commit your changes to both your machine and Github (Go to VCS and select push)
-10. Then go on to Github and select the repository->settings->pages
+10. Then go on to Github and select the repository->settings->pages->and look at source
+11. You need to make sure that the source on "Github Actions", which will publish the site
+12. Continue you this process everytime you make changes to your code

 Glossary

 **Branch**- a separate copy of your code; it does not affect the work you have already done

-**Clone**- this is when you duplicate the information from your repository from gitHub onto your local machine instead of the website's server
+**Clone**- this is when you duplicate the information from your repository from GitHub onto your local machine instead of the website's server

 **Commit**- when you commit, it saves your work so you can keep a record of what changes are being made in each version